Devang47/Devang47.github.io/content/featured/Impulse/index.md

   - Cryptojs
 ---

 An app that helps you to send messages, links, documents to all of your devices in an Encrypted and Secure way!
-It uses [AES](#) and [SHA-256](#) encription to securely send and store your messages.
+It uses [AES](#) and [SHA-256](#) encryption to securely send and store your messages.